Alex Jadad: Evidence-based decision-making

-Jadad's doctoral thesis also included the development of the Jadad scale, the first validated tool to assess the methodological quality of clinical trials in the world.
-As of October 2025, it had been cited more than 25,000 times in the biomedical literature, being used to identify systematic differences among studies of the same healthcare interventions in more than 10,000 reviews of research in virtually all areas in the healthcare sector.
+Jadad's doctoral thesis also included the development of the Jadad scale, the first validated tool to assess the methodological quality of clinical trials.
+As of October 2025, it had been cited more than 24,600 times in the biomedical literature, being used to identify systematic differences among studies of the same healthcare interventions in more than 10,000 reviews of research in virtually all areas in the healthcare sector.

 In 1995, he joined McMaster University in Canada.
-During this period, he was Director of the Health Information Research Unit; Co-director of the Canadian Cochrane Centre and Network, Associate Medical Director of the Program in Evidence-based on Cancer Care Ontario, and the Founding Director of the McMaster Evidence-based Practice Center (the first of its kind funded by the US government overseas), and Professor in the Department of Clinical Epidemiology and Biostatistics.
+During this period, he was Director of the Health Information Research Unit; Co-director of the Canadian Cochrane Centre and Network, Associate Medical Director of the Program in Evidence-based ofballiol Cancer Care Ontario, and the Founding Director of the McMaster Evidence-based Practice Center (the first of its kind funded by the US government overseas), and Professor in the Department of Clinical Epidemiology and Biostatistics.

 In 1998, Jadad authored the book with which the British Medical Journal celebrated the 50th anniversary of modern clinical trials.
 A new edition, co-written with Murray Enkin, was published in 2007.

 Supportive, palliative and end-of-life care

-In 2000, Jadad joined the University of Toronto as Professor in the Faculty of Medicine, and Inaugural Rose Family Chair in Supportive Care (a post he held until 2010), conducting research on the concepts of health and end-of-life care, innovations aimed at supporting individuals with chronic or terminal illnesses, conditions associated with a "good death" and the perspectives of healthcare staff perspectives on end-of-life care.
+In 2000, Jadad joined the University of Toronto as Professor in the Faculty of Medicine, and Inaugural Rose Family Chair in Supportive Care (a post he held until 2010), conducting research on the concepts of health and end-of-life care, innovations aimed at supporting individuals with chronic or terminal illnesses, conditions associated with a "good death" and the perspectives of healthcare staff on end-of-life care.

-In 2013, he co-authored the World Innovation Summit for Health's report 'Dying Healed: Transforming End-Of-Life Care through Innovation', and effort led by Sir Thomas Hughes-Hallett, designed to promote best national practices and a global agenda for optimal care at the end of life.
+In 2013, he co-authored the World Innovation Summit for Health's report 'Dying Healed: Transforming End-Of-Life Care through Innovation', an effort led by Sir Thomas Hughes-Hallett, designed to promote best national practices and a global agenda for optimal care at the end of life.